Updated: May 04, 2023

 Engineering may not seem the most obvious choice for a major for aspiring doctors.
 And while engineering majors will still need to take those medical school prerequisites outside their major, the skills that engineers develop can be useful in medical school.
 Like doctors, engineers are taught to analyze complex systems (and what system is more complex than the human body?)

 You might not equate Shakespeare with brain surgery.
 But the critical thinking and analytical skills developed in liberal arts tracks, as well as the attention to detail, observational skills, and the ability to understand dense texts required for these majors, are key for physicians, too.
 Writing and honing your communication skills as an undergrad can not only help power you through medical school paper-writing, but it can also serve you well when interacting with patients from diverse backgrounds.

 Getting inside people's heads, minus the scalpel, is a great skill to have in a career in which you'll have to talk with patients and their families to solve medical mysteries and determine the most appropriate treatment plans.

 Similar to a biology major, physiology students learn about the human body, and take a mix of classes that ease the transition to medical school, including biology, chemistry, physics, and mathematics.
 In fact, physiology is a subdivision of biology, delving deeper into the inner workings of living organisms.
 Much of the knowledge you’ll develop as a physiology major will also help you prepare for the MCAT.

 You might not think a future doctor needs to understand accounting, marketing, and management.
 Think again.
-A business degree can be a great major for pre-med, especially if you end up running a medical facility or your own practice someday.
+A business degree can be a great major for future doctors, especially if you end up running a medical facility or your own practice someday.

-MCAT® is a registered trademark of the Association of American Medical Colleges, which is not affiliated with, and does not endorse this site.
+MCAT® and Medical College Admission Test® are registered trademarks of the Association of American Medical Colleges, which is not affiliated with, and does not endorse this site.